The Grepor Butch Belgica Story

 The Grepor Butch Belgica Story (also known as The Butch Belgica Story) is a 1995 Filipino biographical action film co-edited directed by Toto Natividad.
 The film stars Joko Diaz as Butch Belgica, the country’s most notorious delinquent during the Marcos administration.
 It was one of the entries in the 1995 Manila Film Festival.

-The film is streaming online on YouTube.
+The film was streaming online on YouTube but has been removed as of February 2026.